 Puzzles in Physics

 The field of Physics has been confounded for nearly a century with intractable puzzles.
 It is also rife with contention between religious and atheist points of view, with both sides claiming proofs, or more precisely, un-proofs, for their points of view.
-A recent example is Michael Shermer’s “Skeptic” column in the May 2012 Scientific American, titled “Much Ado about Nothing”.
+A recent example is Michael Shermer’s “Skeptic” column in the May 2012 Scientific American, titled “Much Ado About Nothing”.
 Mr. Shermer borrows his title from Shakespeare’s romantic farce, a remarkably apt context for his article, but he is apparently oblivious to the irony.

 Quantum v.
 Classical

 At the core of modern physics is a conundrum: how can we reconcile the deterministic precision and beauty of classical physics with the bizarre probabilism and indeterminacy of quantum mechanics.
 Both are confirmed as true experimentally in the contexts in which they apply – yet both are contradictory at the conceptual and mathematical levels.
-Many theoreticians, including the greatest physicists of the past century, have labored in vain to bridge the divide, and the efforts have been given a variety of labels such as super symmetry, string theory, superstring theory, and M-theory.
-Notably, one of the mysteries of these theories is the lack of a defined pathway or “prescription” for the physical reality in which we exist – the precise configurations of physics in our universe seems to arise from a non-deterministic substrate with variable probabilities.
+Many theoreticians, including the greatest physicists of the past century, have labored in vain to bridge the divide, and the efforts have been given a variety of labels such as supersymmetry, string theory, superstring theory, and M-theory.
+Notably, one of the mysteries of these theories is the lack of a defined pathway or “prescription” for the physical reality in which we exist – the precise configurations of physics in our universe seem to arise from a non-deterministic substrate with variable probabilities.
 Why does this world arise from those indeterminate probabilities rather than some other?

 The name “M-theory” was coined by Stephen Hawking and was recently explored in the book he co-authored with Leonard Mlodinow in 2010 titled The Grand Design.
 Hawking also helped popularize one of the proposed “solutions” for indeterminacy – the concept of multiple universes.
-Since the quantum substrate can lead to a variety of possible configurations for the physical universe, as we know it, the theory says that, in fact, those different configurations do come into existence as multiple universes; however, we are only aware of, and exist within, a single one.
+Since the quantum substrate can lead to a variety of possible configurations for the physical universe, as we know it, the theory says that, in fact, those different configurations do come into existence as multiple universes; however, we are only aware of and exist within a single one.